WATCHING SKIES – STAR WARS, SPIELBERG AND US

 - Mark Millar (Kingsman, Kick Ass)

-Watching Skies – Star Wars, Spielberg and Us by Mark O’Connell is published in May 2018 by The History Press and available in all good book and e-book stockists.
+Watching Skies – Star Wars, Spielberg and Us by Mark O’Connell is now published by The History Press and available in all good book and e-book stockists.
+The US release will be September 1st 2018.

 Paperback ISBN 9780750970198